Revisiting Beamforming Design for Stable Millimeter-Wave Communications Under Blockages: Performance Assessment

-To evaluate the average \ac{SE} performance under various the target \ac{SE} values $\xi_\mathrm{th}$, \figref{fig:TargetSE_AveSE} illustrates the variation of the average \ac{SE} with respect to the target \ac{SE} $\xi_\mathrm{th}$, where the average \ac{SE} is evaluated as $ \mathbb{E}[\xi] = \mathbb{E}[ \log_2(1 + \gamma)]$ defined in \eqref{eq:average_SE_Jensen}.
+To evaluate the average \ac{SE} performance under various target \ac{SE} values $\xi_\mathrm{th}$, \figref{fig:TargetSE_AveSE} illustrates the variation of the average \ac{SE} with respect to the target \ac{SE} $\xi_\mathrm{th}$.
+The average \ac{SE} is evaluated as $ \mathbb{E}[\xi] = \mathbb{E}[ \log_2(1 + \gamma)]$ defined in \eqref{eq:average_SE_Jensen}.
 As shown in the figure, \textit{LoS Concentration} achieves the highest average \ac{SE} for any target \ac{SE}, while \textit{Uniform Path Allocation}, which utilizes multiple paths, fails to achieve improvements in the averaged \ac{SE}.
 In contrast, since the proposed methods optimize panel allocation to adapt to the target \ac{SE}, the average \ac{SE} varies with the target \ac{SE} and improves at higher target \ac{SE} values.
 Comparing the outage probability in \figref{fig:TargetSE_OutProb} and the average \ac{SE} in \figref{fig:TargetSE_AveSE}, it can be seen that there is a trade-off between them in the low target \ac{SE} region, where the outage probability can be improved at the cost of the average \ac{SE} by designing multiple beams.
 On the other hand, in the high target \ac{SE} region, the average \ac{SE} improves by concentrating beams only on the LoS path to obtain array gain, resulting in the improvement of the outage probability.

 In \figref{fig:TargetSE_AveSE}, \textit{OutMin w/ Average SE} exhibits a non-monotonic variation in the average \ac{SE}.
-To clarify the cause of this behavior, we offer \figref{fig:TargetSE_GainRatio}, which illustrates the normalized beam gain for the \ac{LoS} path $G_\mathrm{LoS}$ as a function of the target \ac{SE} $\xi_\mathrm{th}$.
-The normalized beam gain for the \ac{LoS} path $G_\mathrm{LoS}$ is defined as
+To clarify the cause of this behavior, we present \figref{fig:TargetSE_GainRatio}, which illustrates the normalized beam gain for the \ac{LoS} path $G_\mathrm{LoS}$ as a function of the target \ac{SE} $\xi_\mathrm{th}$. $G_\mathrm{LoS}$ is defined as

 where $q_i$ is the $i$-th element of the panel allocation vector $\mathbf{q}$, and $q_1$ means the number of beams aligned to the LoS path.
 Since the beam gain for the $i$-th path is expressed as $N_\mathrm{a} q_i$, the normalized beam gain for the LoS path can be expressed as \eqref{eq:r_LoS}.
 In the region with low target SE ($\xi_\mathrm{th} \leq 2$), it is necessary to utilize multiple paths including both LoS and NLoS paths to achieve the target SE.
 If the target SE is extremely low, this target SE can be achieved with high probability by utilizing multiple paths, even when most of beams are concentrated on the LoS path.
 However, as the target SE increases, the required beam gain for NLoS paths to achieve the target SE increases.
 As a result, the normalized beam gain for the LoS path $G_\mathrm{LoS}$ decreases as the target SE $\xi_\mathrm{th}$ increases when $\xi_\mathrm{th} \leq 2$, as shown in Fig.~\ref{fig:TargetSE_GainRatio}.
 In contrast, when the target SE becomes sufficiently high, the use of NLoS paths with small path gains are insufficient for achieving the high target SE, resulting in all beams being concentrated primarily on the LoS path.
 Thus, when $\xi \geq 2$, the normalized beam gain $G_\mathrm{LoS}$ increases with the target SE, converging to the result of \textit{LoS concentration}.